 Liver cysts (also known as hepatic cysts) are fluid-filled sacs that occur within the liver.
 Most liver cysts are benign, an early diagnosis is vital for correct treatment of the parasitic or cancerous subtypes.
-In most cases, treatment include removal of cyst by minimal invasive surgery.
+In most cases, treatment include removal of cyst by laparoscopic surgery in Delhi.

 The reason behind most liver cysts is unknown.
 Liver cysts may be present at birth or can develop at a later time.
 They typically grow slowly and aren’t detected till adulthood.